AFRICA

 Yes, according to the Serbian Competition Act a merger subject to merger control is defined as:

-1. a merger or other status changes in which two or more previously independent undertakings merge into one undertaking;
+1. a merger or other statutory changes leading to merger of two or more undertakings into one undertaking

-2. if one or more undertakings acquire direct or indirect control of the entirety of or parts of one or more other undertakings, who may represent an independent business entity; or
+2. if one (sole control) or more (joint control) undertakings acquire direct or indirect control of another undertaking(s) or parts of it that may constitute an independent business unit;

-3. a joint venture that will perform all the functions of an independent business entity on a permanent basis.
+3. establishment of a joint venture, or joint acquiring joint control over existing undertaking, that will act as an independent business entity on a permanent basis.

 10) Is "change of control" of a business required?